Welcome. This is my personal blog, and has several categories of posts: drug development, biology, and startups/entrepreneurship.

 If you’re interested in drug productivity, I have some posts on my personal thoughts regarding drug development productivity under the Drug Development -> Productivity tab.
 Of note, the post, “Whence the Low Productivity” has a couple of graphs on pesticide industry productivity that I think serves as an interesting comparator to drug development productivity.

-Under the “Textbooks” tab above is a list of my textbooks, including Global Clinical Trials Playbook, which has recently been published.
+Under the “Textbooks” tab above is a list of my textbooks.

 Another section of the site is the “A New Look at Biology” section with my observations on biology, especially orthogonal, unconventional, or paradoxical observations.
 A recent interest of mine is aging research, so you will find some posts on that topic as well.

 The newest part of the site is “Managing Startups” where I post observations about being an entrepreneur, taking a startup from a standing start to a public company, and some lessons in management I’ve learned.